Is It Vegan? 10 Common Items That Vegans Might Need To Substitute

 What renders many wines and beers not vegan is the filtration process they undergo.

 A substance called ‘isinglass’ is often used to filter alcohol.
 It is obtained from fish bladders, so any bottle that mentions it is not suitable for vegans.
 Gelatine, egg white and various other animal products may also be used to filter impurities out of alcoholic drinks.
 Weird, we know.

 If you are unable to check the ingredients, opting for a spirit and mixer is the safest bet.
 Vodka and white rum tend to be vegan friendly.

 Happily lots of alcohol also comes with a vegan trademark symbol on it, to help you tell instantly whether it is suitable for plant-based boozing.
-Try Freedom Brewery if you want an officially plant based pint.

 The Barnivore app is another great resource.
 You can search its extensive database for a given type of alcohol and it will tell you whether its has any animal products in it.